KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Be able to code conditional statments and loops in Python
+- Be able to code conditional statements and loops in Python
 - Understand how to handle errors (exceptions) and edge cases in programs
-- Compare different Python methods and their pros and cons
+- Compare different Python methods and their pros and cons When coding we want to minimise memory use, including by not making needless duplications.
 :::

 ## Conditionals